No items found.

 January 18, 2025

-Dynamic GPU placement on packet.ai schedules workloads based on real-time VRAM and compute usage — not static allocation.
-The result is GPU infrastructure that runs efficiently and charges you for what you actually use, not worst-case peak capacity.
+Dynamic GPU placement on packet.ai schedules workloads based on real-time VRAM and compute usage - not static allocation.
+The result is GPU infrastructure that runs efficiently and charges you less for it.

 Key takeaways